Q.1 Who is eligible for the Irish Way?

 Q.8 Can I bring a cell phone?

 While cell phones are allowed, they can be a very expensive option and are often a distraction during the program.
 A significant part of the Irish Life Experience is stepping outside of your everyday world to experience new things.
 You want to make sure you’re not letting things pass you by while you’re on the phone.
-If you do decide you would like a cell phone while in Ireland, we recommend using it just for pictures and e-mailing through hot spots during free time, buying a cheap phone once in Ireland, or renting a cell phone from Tenon Tours.
+If you do decide you would like a cell phone while in Ireland, we recommend using it just for pictures and e-mailing through hot spots during free time or buying a cheap phone once in Ireland.

 Q.9 Can I bring a laptop?